-On 30 May 2010, the Company signed an agreement to farm in on the Central Adriatic B.R268.RG Permit offshore Italy.
+On May 30, 2010, the Company signed an agreement to farm-in to the Central Adriatic B.R268.RG Permit offshore Italy.
 The farm-in commits the Company to fund 30% of the Elsa-2 appraisal well up to a maximum of US\$11.5 million to earn a 15% working interest in the permit.
 Thereafter, the Company will fund all future costs relating to the well and the permit in proportion to its participating interest.
-The Company has also agreed to pay fifteen per cent (15%) of the back costs in relation to the well up to a maximum of US\$0.5 million.
-Changes in Italian environmental legislation in late 2015, has resulted in the development of this permit being postponed indefinitely.
-As a consequence no geological or drilling activities will be undertaken by the Company in the future.
+The Company has also agreed to pay the owner fifteen per cent (15%) of the back costs in relation to the well up to a maximum of US\$0.5 million.
+Changes in Italian environmental legislation in late 2015, have resulted in the development of this permit being postponed indefinitely.
 As at the date of this report, the Company has no further capital commitments in Italy.